murapix/The-Modding-Tree/docs/layer-features.md

 - deactivated: **optional**, if this is true, hasUpgrade, hasChallenge, hasAchievement, and hasMilestone will return false for things in the layer, and you will be unable to buy or click things, or gain achievements/milestones on the layer.
 You will have to disable effects of buyables, the innate layer effect, and possibly other things yourself.

+- paused: **optional**, if this is true, all layer functionality will be frozen, and you will be unable to buy or sell things, or gain achievements/milestones on the layer.
+All data, upgrades, and effects will remain unchanged, and any functions other than "paused" will not be called as part of the update loop.
+Visual components, however, will still be updated as long as the layer is being viewed, and any toggles or miscellaneous buttons will remain active.

 ## Custom Prestige type
 (All of these can also be used by other prestige types)